juxt/yada/dev/resources/user-manual.md

    :verify (fn [[user password]] …}}
 ```

 There are 3 entries here.
-The first specifies the _realm_, which is mandatory in Basic Authentication because the browser needs it to tell the user.
+The first specifies the _realm_, which is defaults to `default` in Basic Authentication, but if specified is contained in the dialog the browser presents to the user.

 The second declares we are using Basic authentication.